What Is Prfct Banner

 Your garden is only as healthy as the soil in which it grows.

-5. Maintain Biomass, and Mind the Mulch.
+5. Maintain Biomass, Skip the Peat, and Mind the Mulch.

 7. Prune Prudently.